2022 California Proposition 1: Federal precedence

 Some of the commentary on Proposition 1 centered on its effectiveness if the federal government imposes a national abortion ban.
 David Lightman and Lindsey Holden wrote an article in The Sacramento Bee on July 18 that the ballot proposition and the wider issue of abortion could lead to the return of nullification policies.
 After Lindsey Graham proposed a bill in the US Senate on September 13 that would impose a national 15-week abortion ban, Politico's Lara Korte, Jeremy White, and Sakura Cannestra wrote, "A federal ban would almost instantly trigger a slate of lawsuits from states that allow abortions past 15 weeks, but if the courts ultimately uphold it, states would have to fall into line."
 Berkeley Law's California Constitution Center executive director, David A. Carillo, told Politico that "[a] state constitutional right allows California's lawyers to position state sovereignty against federal commerce clause powers."
 The Sacramento Bee's Andrew Sheeler noted, "The Supremacy Clause of the U.S. Constitution usually gives federal law precedence over state statutes and even state constitutions."

 Chemerinsky said, "If Congress adopts a law prohibiting abortions (like Lindsey Graham's), that would pre-empt state laws to the contrary," such as Proposition 1.
 Chemerinsky argued that Gonzales v.
-Raich would give Congress the standing to regulate abortion on commerce grounds, "I think abortion is economic activity...because it is a service bought and sold."
-Conversely, Chemerinsky said any federal law that guarantees abortion rights would supersede any conflicting law at the state level.
+Raich would give Congress the standing to regulate abortion on commerce grounds, "I think abortion is economic activity... because it is a service bought and sold."
+Conversely, Chemerinsky said any federal law that guaranteed abortion rights would supersede any conflicting law at the state level.
 Bob Egelko, a San Francisco Chronicle writer, called the federal government's ability to supersede state abortion law "ironic, because the Supreme Court, in its June 24 ruling, said regulation of abortion was a matter for the states and their elected representatives."
 University of San Francisco professor Luke Boso said that the Supreme Court would likely have to decide whether federal abortion law takes precedence over state law.
 San José State University and Menlo College lecturer Donna Crane told the Associated Press that a federal ban or subsequent decisions by the Supreme Court would render California's abortion laws null.